Chateau Lascombes

 1971 Lascombes 93p

 Tasted in October 2019.
-A splendid nose of ripe blackcurrants, lovely complexity and structure, deliciously fruity finish.
-A lot of style and finesse here.
-Classy wine from Margaux commune at its peak.
+A splendid nose of ripe blackcurrants, lovely complexity and structure, and a deliciously fruity finish.
+There is a lot of style and finesse here.
+Classy wine from the Margaux commune at its peak.

 1970 Lascombes 93p

-Tasted in November 2019.
-From magnum.
-Delicious and delicate, attractive, smooth, very much Margaux style, finesse and elegance.
-Persistent fruity finish.
+I tasted it in November 2019, from a magnum.
+It is delicious and delicate, attractive and smooth, very much in the Margaux style, with finesse and elegance.
+It has a persistently fruity finish.

 1949 Lascombes 95p

-Tasted in April 2013.
-I tasted it at the property.
-Utterly awesome treat with lively fruit, remarkable elegance, stunning complexity and richness.
+I tasted it in April 2013 at the property.
+It was an utterly excellent treat, with lively fruit, remarkable elegance, stunning complexity, and richness.

 1947 Lascombes 88p

 Tasted in April 2016.
 A negociant bottling.
-Old stuff, oysters aroma/smell, still good acidity, and a taste of extracted coffee beans.
+It is old, with an oyster aroma, still good acidity, and a taste of extracted coffee beans.